Keds

 Keds is an American brand known for its canvas shoes with rubber soles.
 Founded in 1916 by U.S. Rubber, its original shoe design was the first mass-marketed canvas-top sneaker.
 The brand was sold to Stride Rite in 1979, which was acquired by Wolverine World Wide in 2012.

-In December 2022, Wolverine World Wide announced plans to divest or license the brand.
+Since February 2023, Keds has been owned and operated by Designer Brands.

 History

 Early history

 In 1916, U.S. Rubber consolidated 30 different shoe brand names to create one company.
 Initially, the name "Peds" was chosen for the brand from the Latin word for feet, but it was already trademarked.
 Keds's original shoe design, the Champion, was the first mass-marketed canvas-top shoe.
 They became known as "sneakers" as the soft rubber soles allowed "sneaking around silently".
 By the early 1920s, the shoes were worn by Olympic soccer players, national and international tennis champions, and college athletes.
 In 1926, the Keds Triumph shoe was introduced.
 Keds released "Kedettes", a line of washable high-heeled shoes for women, in 1938.